 - For North Carolina unemployment eligibility, the earliest you can file a weekly certification is on each Sunday.
 The questions you will need to answer will cover the prior seven-day period of Sunday through Saturday.

-- You must file your weekly claim within 14 days from the week ending date that you are claiming.
+- You must file your North Carolina weekly claims within 14 days from the week ending date that you are claiming.
 For DES purposes, the week begins on Sunday and ends on Saturday.

 - If you do not file within that 14 day period, you will not be able to claim benefits for that week.
 You will be required to reopen your claim and serve another unpaid waiting week.